aws-samples/serverless-patterns/apigw-dynamodb-tenantid-cdk/README.md

     cdk deploy
     ```

 Note the outputs from the CDK deployment process.
-The output will include the API Gateway URL and the DynamoDB table name you'll need for testing.
+The output will include the API Gateway URL, DynamoDB table name, Cognito User Pool ID, and User Pool Client ID.

 ## How it works

 ![Architecture Diagram](./apigw-dynamodb-apikey-cdk.drawio)

+1. Client authenticates with Amazon Cognito and receives a JWT (ID token) containing the custom `tenantId` claim
-1. Client makes a request to the API with a tenant ID in the `x-tenant-id` header
+2. Client makes a request to the API with the JWT in the `Authorization` header
-2. API Gateway forwards the authorization request to the Lambda Authorizer
+3. API Gateway forwards the token to the Lambda Authorizer
-3. The Lambda Authorizer looks up the tenant ID in the DynamoDB table
+4. The Lambda Authorizer decodes the JWT, extracts the `custom:tenantId` claim, and looks up the tenant in the DynamoDB table
    - If the tenant exists, the associated API key is retrieved and returned in the authorization context via `usageIdentifierKey`
-   - If the tenant does not exist, the request is denied
+   - If the tenant does not exist or the token is invalid, the request is denied
-4. The API Gateway allows or denies access to the protected endpoint based on the policy returned by the authorizer
+5. The API Gateway allows or denies access to the protected endpoint based on the policy returned by the authorizer

 The DynamoDB table uses `tenantId` as the partition key and stores the corresponding `apiKey` for each tenant.

 ## Testing

-1. Get the DynamoDB table name and API Gateway URL from the deployment output:
+1. Get the outputs from the deployment:
     ```bash
     # The outputs will be similar to
     ApigwDynamodbApikeyCdkStack.ApiUrl = https://abc123def.execute-api.us-east-1.amazonaws.com/prod/
     ApigwDynamodbApikeyCdkStack.TableName = ApigwDynamodbApikeyCdkStack-TenantApiKeyTableXXXXXX-YYYYYY
+    ApigwDynamodbApikeyCdkStack.UserPoolId = us-east-1_XXXXXXXXX
+    ApigwDynamodbApikeyCdkStack.UserPoolClientId = XXXXXXXXXXXXXXXXXXXXXXXXXX
+    ```

+1. Create a Cognito user with a tenantId:
+    ```bash
+    aws cognito-idp admin-create-user \
+      --user-pool-id USER_POOL_ID \
+      --username user@example.com \
+      --user-attributes Name=email,Value=user@example.com Name=custom:tenantId,Value=sample-tenant \
+      --temporary-password "TempPass1!"
+    ```

+1. Set a permanent password for the user:
+    ```bash
+    aws cognito-idp admin-set-user-password \
+      --user-pool-id USER_POOL_ID \
+      --username user@example.com \
+      --password "MySecurePass1!" \
+      --permanent
     ```

 1. Insert a tenant mapping into the DynamoDB table: